frankzhao/SubmissionApp2/doc/production_setup.md

 A password prompt will appear if required.
 You may get a warning about the schema table, this can be safely ignored.

+### Nginx

+Nginx is the preferred reverse proxy of choice to handle connections to SubmissionApp.
+Sample configuration files can be found in `install/conf/*.conf` for both HTTPS and HTTP configurations.
+Update file paths to the correct root path of the SubmissionApp directory, in addition to any SSL certificate paths.
+Then place the edited file into your nginx configuration directory (usually `/etc/nginx/conf.d/`).